breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 What happens if we define arithmetic operators on graphs?
 How might we define and interpret these operations?
 As we have seen, one way to represent a directed graph is just a square matrix whose non-zero entries indicate edges between nodes.
 Just like real matrices in linear algebra, we can add, subtract, multiply and exponentiate them.

 We will now show a few examples simulating a state machine using the Krylov method.
 For illustrative purposes, the state simply holds a vector of binary or integer values, however we can also imagine it carrying other "messages" around the graph in a similar manner, using another algebra.
-Here, we will use the boolean algebra for matrix multiplication, where `+` corresponds to `∨`, and `*` corresponds to `∧`:
+Here, we will use the boolean algebra for matrix multiplication, where `+` corresponds to logical disjunction (`∨`), and `*` corresponds to logical conjunction (`∧`):

 ```
 ┌───┬───┬─────┬─────┐
 │ x │ y │ x*y │ x+y │        Boolean Matrix Multiplication
 ├───┼───┼─────┼─────┤ ┌─       ─┐ ┌─ ─┐ ┌─                     ─┐
 │ 0 │ 0 │  0  │  0  │ │ a  b  c │ │ j │ │ a * j + b * k + c * l │
 │ 0 │ 1 │  0  │  1  │ │ d  e  f │*│ k │=│ d * j + e * k + f * l │
 │ 1 │ 0 │  0  │  1  │ │ g  h  i │ │ l │ │ g * j + h * k + i * l │
 │ 1 │ 1 │  1  │  1  │ └─       ─┘ └─ ─┘ └─                     ─┘
 └───┴───┴─────┴─────┘
 ```

 ## Linear chains